Implicit Counterfactual Data Augmentation for Robust Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning models are supposed to learn invariances and make stable predictions based on some right causes.
-However, models trained with empirical risk minimization are prone to learning spurious correlations and suffer from high generalization errors when the training and test distributions do not match~\cite{r22,r2}.
+{D}{eep} learning models are supposed to learn invariances and make stable predictions based on some right causes.
+However, models trained with empirical risk minimization are prone to learning spurious correlations and suffer from high generalization errors when the training and test distributions do not match~\cite{r2,zhang2025robust}.
 For example, dogs are mostly on the grass in the training set.
-Thus, a dog in the water can easily be misclassified as a ``drake" due to its rare scene context (``water") in the ``dog" class, as illustrated in Fig.~\ref{fig1}.
-A promising solution for improving the models' generalization and robustness is to learn causal models~\cite{r4}, as if a model can concentrate more on the causal correlations but not the spurious associations between non-causal attributes and classes, stable and exact predictions are more likely.
+Thus, a dog in the water can easily be misclassified as a ``drake" due to its rare scene context (``water") in the ``dog" class, \zxl{which is }illustrated in Fig.~\ref{fig1}.
+A promising solution for enhancing the generalization and robustness of deep learning models is to learn causal representations~\cite{r45}.
+If a model can focus more on causal correlations rather than spurious associations, it is more likely to produce stable and accurate predictions.

-Counterfactual augmentation has become popular for causal models because of its clear explanation and being model-agnostic.
-For instance, Lu et al.~\cite{r5} and He et al.~\cite{wenben2022} augmented the data effectively by swapping identity pronouns in texts.
+Counterfactual augmentation has become popular for causal models because of \zxl{its capacity to enhance model robustness} and being model-agnostic.
+For instance, Cao et al.~\cite{cao2025enhancing} combined self-supervised and contrastive learning for unbiased training.
 Moreover, Chang et al.~\cite{r1} introduced two new image generation procedures that included counterfactual and factual data augmentations to reduce spuriousness between backgrounds of images and labels, achieving higher accuracy in several challenging datasets.
 Mao et al.~\cite{r2} utilized a novel strategy to learn robust representations that steered generative models to manufacture interventions on features caused by confounding factors.
 Nevertheless, the methods presented above suffer from several shortcomings.
-Specifically, it is not trivial to explicitly find all confounding factors, and the training efficiency will decline as excess augmented images are involved in training.
+Specifically, it is not trivial to explicitly distinguish between causal and non-causal attributes, and the training efficiency will decline as excess augmented images are involved in training.